Characterizing generalized axisymmetric quantum states in $d\times d$ systems: Introduction of the Explored Family of States

 \paragraph{PPT and CCNR criteria for the family.} To investigate the entanglement properties of the family $\varrho^{\diamond}$ we apply the CCNR and the PPT criterion.
 The partial transpose of a matrix like $\varrho^{\diamond}$ is block diagonal with $2\times2$ blocks after changing the order of the basis.
 The PPT criterion states that the determinant of these blocks is, for all $j$ and $k$, positive for separable states.
 So, PPT states need to fulfill:

-\\\\ To search for PPT entangled states, we also calculate the CCNR criterion to detect entanglement.
-The realigned matrix has non-zero entries at the same places as the original density matrix $\varrho^{\diamond}$.
-To calculate its eigenvalues one considers again a matrix where the basisvectors are ordered such that in the upper-left corner there is a circulant matrix, for which we have formulas for the eigenvalues.
+To search for PPT entangled states, we also calculate the CCNR criterion to detect entanglement.
+The realigned matrix has non zero entries at the same places as the original density matrix $\varrho^{\diamond}$.
+To calculate its eigenvalues we consider again a matrix where the basis vectors are ordered such that in the upper left corner there is a circulant matrix, for which we have formulas for the eigenvalues.
 The sum of the absolute value of all the eigenvalues is

 and the CCNR criterion states that for separable states $\sum\limits_i \abs{\eta _ i}\leq 1$.
 In order to obtain explicit results from Eqs. \eqref{PPTZn} and \eqref{CCNRZd} we only consider certain facets of the polytope.